AlecAivazis/survey/README.md

 survey.AskOne(prompt, &color)
 ```

+Fields and values that come from a `Select` prompt can be one of two different things.
+If you pass an `int`
+the field will have the value of the selected index.
+If you instead pass a string, the string value selected
+will be written to the field.

 The user can also press `esc` to toggle the ability cycle through the options with the j and k keys to do down and up respectively.

 By default, the select prompt is limited to showing 7 options at a time